Momoyactly/merakiApiScanning/README.md

 this is only used during first request  and the renewal of the cert

 ---
----

 ![](https://img.shields.io/badge/WARNING-NOTE-yellow)

-This can be achived using the home router of any ISP and/or a meraki MX
+Exposing the ports in the Pi can be achived by using the home router of any ISP and/or a meraki MX

 ---